Chapter 2. Recommendations for GFS2 usage

 When developing applications for use with GFS2 file systems, it is recommended that you have each node allocate it own files, if possible.
 Due to the way the distributed lock manager (DLM) works, there will be more lock contention if all files are allocated by one node and other nodes need to add blocks to those files.

 As in many file systems, the GFS2 allocator tries to keep blocks in the same file close to one another to reduce the movement of disk heads and boost performance.
 A node that allocates blocks to a file will likely need to use and lock the same resource groups for the new blocks (unless all the blocks in that resource group are in use).
-The file system will run faster if the lock master for the resource group containing the file allocates its data blocks (it is faster to have the node that first opened the file do all the writing of new blocks).
+The file system will run faster if the lock request coordinator for the resource group containing the file allocates its data blocks (it is faster to have the node that first opened the file do all the writing of new blocks).

 2.7.3.
 Preallocate, if possible

 If files are preallocated, block allocations can be avoided altogether and the file system can run more efficiently.
 GFS2 includes the

 fallocate(1) system call, which you can use to preallocate blocks of data.